Motions

 A motion for continuance should include:

-• A statement that parents have tried to contact the other parties and that the other parties do not agree to a continuance, or that the parties cannot agree on dates;
+- A statement that parents have tried to contact the other parties and that the other parties do not agree to a continuance, or that the parties cannot agree on dates;

-• The reason for the request; and,
+- The reason for the request, and

 Any party may make a motion to skip some or all of the due process hearing.
 This is called a "Motion to Dismiss."
 For example, if the student does not live in the district, or parents did not attend a resolution session, the district may file a motion to dismiss the case.
 Anyone who receives a motion to dismiss has the right to file an opposition to the motion explaining why they believe the case or portion of the case should not be dismissed.

 Any party may make a motion to add another party to the case, such as a different district or county office of education.
 This kind of motion should be sent to the parties that are already part of the case and to the new party.
 The "proof of service" should include all the parties and the new party.
-When a new party is added, dates and other details about the mediation and due process hearing might change but they might remain the same.
-It is important to read all communications from OAH very carefully.

 Peremptory Challenge:

-A peremptory challenge allows a party to disqualify a judge from hearing the case without stating a reason.
+A peremptory challenge allows a party to disqualify an ALJ from hearing the case without stating a reason.
 Each party may make one peremptory challenge per case.
-When any party makes a timely peremptory challenge, a new judge is assigned to the case.
-Strict time limits apply to peremptory challenges.
+When any party makes a timely peremptory challenge, a new ALJ is assigned to the case.

-Challenge for Cause
+Challenge for Cause:

-If a party believes the assigned judge cannot be fair in their case, the party may file a "challenge for cause."
+If a party believes the assigned ALJ cannot be fair in their case, the party may file a "challenge for cause."
 A challenge for cause is a motion.
-If a judge is disqualified, a new judge will be assigned.

-A challenge for cause must prove that the assigned judge should be disqualified.
+If an ALJ is disqualified, a new ALJ will be assigned.
+A challenge for cause must prove that the assigned ALJ should be disqualified.
 Actual proof of bias or prejudice is required.

-To file a challenge for cause, follow the instructions above under the heading "How to Prepare a Motion" and include evidence of why the party believes the assigned judge cannot be fair.
+To file a challenge for cause, follow the instructions above under the heading "How to Prepare a Motion" and include evidence of why the party believes the assigned ALJ cannot be fair.
 To submit evidence of bias or prejudice, follow the instructions in the next section, "How to Present Evidence to Support or Respond to a Motion."

-Declarations Stating Facts
+Declaration Stating Facts

 A declaration is a written statement of facts that the person would say if the person was testifying as a witness.
 A declaration is written testimony.
 The written testimony is made under penalty of perjury.
 This means the written testimony is true and the person could be penalized if the written testimony is not true.
 A declaration may be made by letter or in a more formal document.
-The declaration must include at least three things:
+Sometimes a declaration may be used to identify a document and declare that the document is an original and has been unaltered.

-• Then the declaration states the important facts.
+- Then the declaration states the important facts.
 For example, if the parents request a continuance, one fact that the parent might say is: "I cannot attend the hearing on May 22, 2015, because I will be out of town on vacation and district will not agree to postpone the hearing."

-• The declaration must end with this statement (“Penalty of Perjury Statement and Signature”):
+- The declaration must end with this statement (“Penalty of Perjury Statement and Signature”):

 I declare under penalty of perjury under the laws of the State of California that the foregoing is true an correct.
-This declaration was executed at (write the name of the city here , California, on (write the date here)
+This declaration was executed at (write the nameof the city here , California, on (write the date here) .

 Sign name here)